laustock/qlc-plus-docker/README.md

 # QLC+ dockerfile

 This repo was starte by me Laurenz Stockhamer.
-HEY!

 At first i want to say that this is no professionelle dockerfile, because I am no expert in makeing dockerfiles so pls be nice.